binqry/binq/README.md

 # binq

-Download executable programs via HTTP and extract them when compressed.
+Download items via HTTP and extract them when compressed.
+Mainly focuses on executable programs distributed on the internet.

 # Install